dlr-eoc/ukis-h3cellstore/bamboo_h3/README.md

 * Always use the cheap `lz4` compression.
 This reduces the amount of data to be transfered over the network.
 * The default `connection_timeout` is quite low for large amounts of geodata.
 You may want to increase that.

+### Things to keep in mind
+Always make sure that the ranges (e.g. time range of a query) stay **static** among all chunks and is not dependent on data found in chunk.
+Not doing so can lead to confusing differences in your results depending on the number of chunks (~configurable through `MAX_WORKERS`) you are using.

 ## Configuration